ssohail1/Proj-4-ictv-viridic/README.md

 ICTV publishes a Master Species List every year which includes the new additions and updates to viral taxonomy.
 The complete list of files can be found [here](https://talk.ictvonline.org/files/master-species-lists/m/msl) on the ICTV website.
 The database currenty uses [ICTV Master Species List MSL #37](https://talk.ictvonline.org/files/master-species-lists/m/msl/13425) which was published in March 2022.

 #### Virus Repository Resource
 ICTV also publishes a developing resource that includes key pieces of information such as viral taxonomy, GenBank accession numbers, RefSeq IDs, and exemplar isolates.
 The complete list of files can be found [here](https://talk.ictvonline.org/taxonomy/vmr/) on the ICTV website.
-The database currently uses [Virus Metadata Repository MSL 36](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13181) which was published in October 2021.
+The database currently uses [Virus Metadata Repository 36](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13181) which was published in October 2021.

 ### Installation and Dependencies